-C-SAG has built on and strengthened local relationships C-SAG's work has featured on BBC Radio 4 and BBC between researchers, the public, professionals and policy-Look North as well as other local media.
-It was included in makers.
-It has helped secure funding and shaped new areas written evidence submissions to House of Commons and of collaboration between policy-makers and researchers.
-As House of Lords committees and the Parliamentary Office of the pandemic has evolved C-SAG has developed a broader Science and Technology. agenda.
-It now provides a longer term scientific advisory Locally the impact of C-SAGs work has been acknowledged. service to the area, to benefit the local health and social Duncan Cooper, Consultant in Public Health for Bradford care community and population.
+C-SAG has built on and strengthened local relationships between researchers, the public, professionals and policymakers.
+It has helped secure funding and shaped new areas of collaboration between policy-makers and researchers.
+As the pandemic has evolved C-SAG has developed a broader agenda.
+It now provides a longer term scientific advisory service to the area, to benefit the local health and social care community and population.